GOAT Network

 GOATX402_MERCHANT_ID=your_merchant_id

 GOATX402_API_SECRET must stay on the server.
-Do not expose it in frontend bundles or public environment variables.
+Do not expose it in frontend bundles, public environment variables, or client-side logs.

-At a minimum, your backend should call the order-creation endpoint and be prepared for HTTP 402 as the normal success path.
+Your backend should call the order creation endpoint and be prepared for HTTP 402 as the normal payment-required response.

 Minimal order lifecycle